jitterted/ensembler/README.md

 Since it uses GitHub OAuth2 for authentication, you'll need to register this application with your GitHub account if you want to run it yourself.

-## Development
+## Development Setup

+### Docker

+Docker is needed for running the TestContainer-based database tests.
+If you don't have docker running, those tests will be skipped.

+### Tailwind CSS

-Using Tailwind CSS 3.x, keep this running if working on the HTML files:
+We're using Tailwind CSS 3.x with the platform-specific command-line tool (CLI).
+You'll need to install that separately from https://tailwindcss.com/blog/standalone-cli#get-started.
+You can keep it running in the background when working on HTML files (templates):

 ```
-npx tailwindcss -i ./src/main/resources/static/ensembler.css -o ./src/main/resources/static/tailwind.css --watch
+tailwindcss -i ./src/main/resources/static/ensembler.css -o ./src/main/resources/static/tailwind.css --watch
 ```

-(more details to come)
+## Questions?

+Join me on my Discord in the dedicated `#mob-reg` channel: https://discord.gg/FYSkuufDSH.